 Peterson Farm is a lovely place to spend an afternoon exploring the outdoors in Falmouth.
 The fields, woods, marshes, ponds, and streams here create a rich ecosystem that welcomes people and wildlife.

 This land was first farmed in 1679, and sheep, cattle, crops, and orchards were maintained here until the mid-1900s.
-Although there are no longer any animals at Peterson Farm, remnants of its pastoral past still remain.
 Look for the foundation of an old barn on the north side of the trail to Miles (Ice House) Pond.

 The trails at Peterson Farm connect with those at neighboring Beebe Woods, creating an expansive network of nearly 7 miles of trails.
 Traverse the old farm roads around the farm’s fields, or venture onto the narrow forest trails to see natural sights like Otter Marsh and Miles Pond.
 For a longer walk, explore Beebe Woods’ carriage roads to discover rocky moraine hills formed during the last Ice Age.
 (Download trail map)